cpunion/go-python/README.md

+# go-python: a CPython wrapper for Go

+Make Go and Python code inter-operable.

 ## Goal

 - Provide automatically DecRef for Python objects.
 - Wrap generic PyObject(s) to typed Python objects.
-- Provide a way to define Python objects in LLGo.
+- Provide a way to define Python objects in Go.

 ## Python types wrapper design